iceye-ltd/product-documentation/docs/productFormats/introduction.md

 </figure>

 ### Sample Arrangement
 This is the way the image pixels are aligned as a *raster* in the container file.
-Most GIS viewers will convert the projection for you on your screen.
+Most Geospatial Information System (GIS) viewers will convert the projection for you on your screen.
 Map-oriented images are larger than range-azimuth images as the rotation to make the image 'north-up' in the container file requires the addition of blank pixels to make the image rectangular.
 Map projection layouts are often projected to a single elevation surface; thus, they lack the geometric fidelity of range-azimuth images.
 They also can impart flipped terrain-perception effects in which mountains appear to be valleys and valleys appear elevated.
 Despite this, some users prefer the map-oriented product because its map representation with north up can be directly used with paper-based maps without any rotations.

 ### Axis Alignment